churchilldotexe/Portfolio/src/content/posts/vue.md

 ### Event Handling and Passing data from child to parent

-- #### Vue `v-on` , `this.$emit` and `$event`
+- #### Vue `v-on` and Event Hanling

+  - `v-on`

-  - Vue uses `v-on` to attach event handlers to component or html elements. is for event handlers to connect the handlers and make it dynamic
+  to attach event handlers to component or html elements. is for event handlers to connect the handlers and make it dynamic

-  - `@` -shorthand
+  `@` -shorthand

-  - Usaged:
+  Usage:

   - `v-on:click` or `@click`
   - `$event` ,when used _inline_, it is the event object that can be use to access the DOM event properties and can also be use to access the data that came from $emit component instance of the child component.

-  - must be defined under the `methods` object.
+  must be defined under the `methods` object.

   - inside the `methods` object, you can define the event handler the same way as you define a function.

   ```js